besanchez1/frogger-skillmap/tutorials/frogger/activity3.md

 Click the blank box to begin drawing your tilemap.
 In the **bottom left** I recommend setting the dimensions to **14** by **24**, but as long as it's longer than it is wide that's okay.

+There is also a provided tilemap that you can be used in **My Assets**.

 Have fun with this and be sure to use at least **three** different tiles to construct your map.
 This will be important later.

 ```blocks